simonesilvestroni/m2m-website/_posts/2021-04-06-daw-from-logic-to-pro-tools-to-reaper-part-3.md

 5. Community
 6. Stock plug-ins

-___

 ## Benefit 7: Open architecture & development cycle

-Dan Worrall’s series also confirmed the **agile** way the software is maintained, with maximum attention to its community.
+Updates and fixes are relased regularly.
+[Dan Worrall’s video series](https://youtu.be/3OoVnTO3AB4) also confirmed the **agile** way the software is maintained, with maximum attention to its community.

 In a video about **ReaComp** (stock compressor plug-in), he pointed out a slight defect in the range of a slider.
 This is what happened, just **a week later**:

 {% include pattern-figure.html image="/assets/images/dan-worrall-reaper-comp.jpg" caption="REAPER compressor received a prompt update after a minor defect was pointed out on YouTube" width="768" height="555" %}

-Updates and fixes are relased regularly.
-This allowed me to safely upgrade my MacBook Pro to **macOS 11.2 Big Sur**, without worrying about compatibility: all my third-party plug-ins and audio interface drivers were already supported for some time.

 ## Benefit 8: Efficiency

 The last point would need a whole other slew of posts to be properly explained.
-I’m going to make a simple list of the main aspects, explaining the major improvements that REAPER brought to **my personal workflow**:
+I’m going to make a simple list of the main aspects, explaining the major improvements that REAPER brought to **my personal workflow**.

 ### Speed

-The newest version opens in about 4.5 seconds on my 6-year-old machine.
+The newest version opens in about **4.5 seconds on my 6-year-old laptop**.
 Rendering, editing and pretty much everything I do in REAPER is lightning fast.

 ### Light-weight

-The single executable .app on macOS is 130 megabytes.
+The installer is around 15 megabytes, while the single executable application on macOS is 130 megabytes.
 Logic is 2 gigabytes, while Pro Tools is around 3.5 gigabytes.

 ### Sub-projects